JacobRex/limitlessrpg/docs/rules/equipment.md

 2. Reduces Defenders Defense pool to 1

 ## Shields
-Shields provide Defense when activated by spending energy as well as cover.
+Shields provide Defense when activated by spending Stamina as well as cover.

 | Shields           | Defense (d6s) | Cover | Weight |
 | ----------------- | ------------- | ----- | ------ |